Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Introduction

-Recently, Paul Fendley, Sascha Gehrmann, Eric Vernier and Frank Verstraete found a simplified way to show integrability of the XYZ Heisenberg spin chain \cite{Fendley_2025}.
-They proposed to study integrals of motion in MPO form and formulated a simple sufficient condition on local tensors that makes MPO commute with the Hamiltonian.
-They gave an explicit MPO solution dependent on one parameter with bond dimension $4$ satisfying these conditions.
+Recently, Paul Fendley, Sascha Gehrmann, Eric Vernier and Frank Verstraete found a simplified way to show the integrability of the XYZ Heisenberg spin chain \cite{Fendley_2025}.
+They proposed to study integrals of motion in the MPO form and formulated a simple sufficient condition on local tensors that makes MPO commute with the Hamiltonian.
+They gave an explicit MPO solution with bond dimension $4$ dependent on one parameter and satisfying these conditions (generalizing the MPO family of charges for XXX model found by Katsura \cite{Katsura_2015}).
 Expanding the MPO charge as a series over this parameter, they obtained even local charges of the XYZ model.
 Their work also contains results about the relation between MPO charges and Bethe ansatz transfer matrices, and generalizations to various boundary conditions and defects.
 In general, it appears that the scope of the method should be broad.
 Even more recently, Fukai and Yamada \cite{Fukai_2026} constructed a one-parameter family of MPO integrals of motion that contains the information about all local charges of the XYZ model.
 This solution helped them to find a better explanation to the combinatorial structure of the local charges.
-The solution uses dual number $\varepsilon$ such that $\varepsilon^2=0$, which can be rewritten as the usual MPO with bond dimension higher than $4$.
+Their MPO representation uses dual number $\varepsilon$ such that $\varepsilon^2=0$, which can be rewritten as the usual MPO with bond dimension higher than $4$ by presenting the dual number as $2\times 2$ matrix.

-In this work, I exploit the idea of \cite{Fendley_2025} and some symbolic algebra to find two-parameter families of MPO integrals of motions with bond dimension $4$ applicable to XXX, XXZ, and XYZ cases.
-Expanding this solutions into series, one can obtain local charges of the spin chains, and I conjecture the solutions might contain information about all integrals of motion.
-The parameters turn out to have rather convenient geometry, for example the XXX and XXZ solutions depend on points of a sphere.
-Also, unlike Baxter's eight-vertex solutions, the MPO do not require using the theory of special functions.
+In this work, I exploit the methods of \cite{Fendley_2025} and some symbolic algebra to find two-parameter families of MPO integrals of motions with bond dimension $4$ applicable to XXX, XXZ, XX, XY and XYZ Heisenberg spin chains.
+Expanding these solutions into series near some zero point, one can obtain local charges of the spin chains, and I conjecture that the solutions might contain information about all local integrals of motion.
+At least for XXX and XXZ models, the parameters can be chosen to have rather convenient geometry (they naturally depend on points of a sphere).
+Also, I show that all models except XYZ are stable under Trotterization, by explicitly writing down two-parameter families of MPO Floquet charges for two-step brick-wall Floquet protocols.
+The found family of MPO integrals of motion for XYZ Heisenberg spin chain depends on points of projective plane, and MPO families for other models can be obtained as limiting cases.
+Unlike Baxter's solution of eight-vertex model, the found MPO conserved quantities do not require using the theory of special functions.
 The work was done independently of \cite{Fukai_2026}.